MicrosoftDocs/windows-dev-docs/hub/powertoys/registry-preview.md

 # Registry Preview

 PowerToys **Registry Preview** simplifies the process of visualizing and editing complex Windows Registry files.
-It also allows you to write registry changes to the Windows Registry.
+It also can write changes to the Windows Registry.

 ![Registry Preview screenshot.](../images/pt-registrypreview.png)